 Ours is a rich history.
 Our dream is that our history be preserved for future generations.
-Since The Dallas Way’s creation in 2011, thousands of pages of LGBT historical archives have been preserved, digitally processed, and finally uploaded to The Portal To Texas History at the University of North Texas, permanently preserved as an important part of the history of our state.
+Since The Dallas Way’s creation in 2011, thousands of pages of LGBTQ historical archives have been preserved, digitally processed, and finally uploaded to The Portal To Texas History at the University of North Texas, permanently preserved as an important part of the history of our state.
 Today, thousands more such archives, carefully collected and screened documents, memorabilia, and photographs, are awaiting their turn in that painstaking and expensive process.

 Will you join with The Dallas Way and help make that possible?

 Join The Dallas Way at the Student level - your gift would have the potential to scan and make available approximately 1 page of our history in the UNT archives.
 A one year membership.

 Join The Dallas Way at the Scholar level - your gift would have the potential to scan and make available approximately 2-3 pages of our history in the UNT archives.
 A one year membership.

 Join The Dallas Way at the Librarian level - your gift would have the potential to scan and make available approximately 10-12 pages of our history in the UNT archives.
 A one year membership.

 Join The Dallas Way at the Curator level - your gift would have the potential to scan and make available approximately 25 pages of our history in the UNT archives.
 A one year membership.

 Join The Dallas Way at the Archivist level - your gift would have the potential to scan and make available approximately 125-150 pages of our history in the UNT archives.
 A one year membership.